mattbrownrigg/Thinkr3/README.md

 - 🏆 Awards: Winner at ThetaHacks and Spotify x SET.hacks() with @Carnales!
 - :trollface: : Ex WR holder of Piggy Chapter 12 6-Player%

 I am a Full Stack Developer with an interest in Aritificial Intelligence.
-My programming experience comes from creating AI in Python, Tensorflow, Deep4J, and Tensorflow.js, creating Websites (like this one!) in HTML, Bootstrap, CSS, JS, JQuery, and creating Desktop Applications in Java, C#, and React.
-I am mainly applying my programming knowledge by participating in Hackathons to perfect my craft.
+My programming experience comes from creating AI in Python, Tensorflow, Deep4J, and Tensorflow.js, creating Websites ([like this one!](https://thinkr3.github.io/)) in HTML, Bootstrap, CSS, JS, JQuery, and creating Desktop Applications in Java, C#, and React.
+I am mainly applying my programming knowledge by participating in Hackathons.
 I also have many other interests such as researching, gaming, and drawing.

 ## My Stats